Scientific Name

 How to Grow and Care

 Hatiora grows in the wild in tropical rain forests of south-eastern Brazil, as far south as Parana, along the border with Paraguay.
-Although they grow mostly on tree trunks, they are sometimes found growing on rocky ground.
+Although they grow mostly on tree trunks, they sometimes grow on rocky ground.
 In the wild, Hatiora bloom in spring and will sometimes flower twice in one year.

 Learn more at How to Grow and Care for Hatiora.